- Seven tips to organize a drawing competition for kids

 Take a look at this summer photo contest for kids and grandparents.
 The brand got ten times more votes than competition entries – and over 17,000 page views.

-5. Bring kids and families to your store
+Use the drawing competition to bring kids and families to your store

 You can use your drawing contest for kids as an incentive, to drive traffic to your physical or online store.